DHTMLX/scheduler-docs/data/api/scheduler_createtimelineview.md

 @example:
-//the time scale from 8AM to 8PM with 30 minutes step scheduler.createTimelineView({
+// the time scale from 8 AM to 8 PM with a 30-minutes step scheduler.createTimelineView({
      name:		"timeline",
      x_unit:	"minute",